EndemolShineGroup/acl/CONTRIBUTING.md

 ## Reporting a security vulnerability

-We want to ensure that `@endemolshinegroup/acl` is secure for everyone.
+We want to ensure that `acl` is secure for everyone.
 If you've discovered a security vulnerability, we appreciate your help in disclosing it to us in a [responsible manner][link-responsible-disclosure].